htcfreek/SimpleLapsGui/README.md

 **How to get the correct window icon shown on my task bar?**

 You have to create a shortcut to open the Simple Laps Gui and assign it the `SimpleLapsGui.ico` icon from the downloaded zip file.

+**Can I configure the tool to copy links instead of opening them?**

+Yes this is possible by starting the PowerShell script with the parameter `-CopyLinkTargetsToClipboard`.

+**How can I improve the range of characters supported for account name and password at the zoom view?**

+You can try if running the script in PowerShell 7 fixes this.
+The GUI framework in PowerShell 7 has better Unicode support.

 ## Support and contributions